dleemiller/string-noise/README.md

 # string-noise

-Add noise to Python strings using various augmentation styles with the `string-noise` package.
-This package offers an N:M character-sequence mapping with probabilistic and weighted replacements, utilizing C extensions for fast processing.
-Implements Trie data structure in C for fast performance in large maps, like mispelling/moe.
-Additionally, provides algorithms for masking and random noise.
-It's ideal for generating synthetic error production, particularly useful for string augmentation in the loop while training machine learning models.
+The `string-noise` Python package provides a suite of tools for augmenting strings through various noise addition techniques.
+It's designed to assist in creating synthetic datasets, particularly beneficial for training and evaluating machine learning models.
+The package offers a range of augmentation styles, including:

+- Common Misspellings
+- Markov Chain-Based Alterations
+- OCR (Optical Character Recognition) Simulations
+- Character Masking
+- Homoglyph Replacements
+- And more!

+Key Features:
+- Implements an N:M character-sequence mapping for diverse augmentation possibilities.
+- Probabilistic and weighted replacements provide realistic and varied text distortions.
+- Optimized for performance with C extensions, ensuring fast processing even for large datasets.
+- Utilizes a Trie data structure in C, enabling efficient handling of extensive maps (such as those required for common misspellings and Markov chains).
+- Designed for ease of use, the package has a straightforward API and requires no external dependencies.

 ## Table of Contents
 1. [Getting Started](#getting-started)